mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

-  Gets the value of a config setting by its name in dot notation.
+  Get the value of a configuration setting by its name in dot notation.

 **Format**